lGabrielDev/todolist_API/README.md

 ### How the API works
 1. User will create an account (authentication).
 2. User will create a category.
-3. After those 2 steps, the user can start to create his own tasks and manage them.
+3. After those 2 steps, the user can start to create their own tasks and manage them.

 <hr>
 <br>